Why nature for teens?

 Many of us appreciate what nature provides us.
 Beautiful sounds, plants, sky, water, and views, there is always something we admire and are thankful for.

-We also appreciate our healthy body, and others who you walk with.
-Simply spending time in nature may be something special for many.
+We also appreciate our healthy bodies and others who you walk with.
+Simply spending time in nature maybe something special for many.

 As you can see, I recommend you to bring teens to get immersed in nature.
 Some hikes are challenging with uncertainties like getting lost.
 But they also represent our life.
 Under the pandemic, it is really important to support teens to stay healthy.
 Understanding the 6 benefits, it’s time to unplug from tech and plug into nature as a family.